Marked for Death

 I lied back down and closed my eyes.
 With the anesthetic’s effect still lingering, I didn’t think of impending doom, or the surgery.
 In fact, I didn’t of anything really.
 Just sort of floating in bed until the doctors came to give me a final checkup before sending me to a regular room.

-A few minutes later, they wheeled me to a new room.
+A few minutes later, they wheeled me to said room.
 Doctor Sij and Amber joined me through the short trip down a floor and into the new room.
 Síthmaith was already there along with her cat.
 Even though it wasn’t exactly hygienic, the staff didn’t even seem to notice them at all.

 “How do you feel?”
 Amber asked once I was in bed again.